 Some of the financial discussions you’ll have to have won’t be fun.
 Sometimes, you’ll have to bear bad news.
 Your clients will only want to engage with you if they believe you can guide them through tough decisions and you’ve proven that your relationship is interactive, not transactional.

-Once your clients understand that you’re a proactive, strategic partner, they’ll be far more interested in and engaged with what you have to say.
+Once your clients understand that you’re a proactive, strategic partner, and you've demonstrated client appreciation, they’ll be far more interested in and engaged with what you have to say.

 Learn more tactics for engaging your clients in our webinar, 5 Ways to Engage Your Clients in Their Finances.
 Watch it now!